-You want good persuasive speech topics and, fortunately I've got some!
+You want good persuasive speech topics and, fortunately I've got quite a few here.☺

 My list of 50 is below.

-However whether they are good for you and your audience is something to seriously think about before making your final decision.
+However, whether they are good for you and your audience is something to seriously think about before making your final choice.

-To be sure you make an informed decision, before you settle on a topic check the guidelines about what makes a good topic choice, and the "how to" examples, as well as the list itself.
+To be sure you make an informed decision, before you settle on a topic check the guidelines about what makes a good persuasive speech topic and the "how to" examples, as well as the list itself.

 What makes a persuasive speech topic good?